User case: can I clone a dynamic disk

 What is Windows dynamic disk

-Before cloning dynamic disk in Windows 7/8/10/11, let's get the basic of it.
-Dynamic disk and basic disk both are disk types for Windows to store data and support MBR and GPT partition style.
-But they have some differences.
+Dynamic disk (a physical disk initialized for dynamic storage) and basic disk both are disk types for Windows to store data and support MBR and GPT partition style.
+But they have some differences in the following.

-The dynamic disk is a physical disk initialized for dynamic storage that contains five types of volumes including simple volumes, spanned volumes, striped volumes (RAID-0), mirrored volumes (RAID-1), and RAID-5 volumes while basic disk is limited to 4 primary partitions or 3 primary plus one extented partition at most.
+- Different volume types: The dynamic disk contains five types of volumes including simple volumes, spanned volumes, striped volumes (RAID-0), mirrored volumes (RAID-1), and RAID-5 volumes while basic disk is limited to 4 primary partitions or 3 primary plus one extented partition at most.

-The dynamic disk has greater flexibility for volume management.
-It uses a database (in the last 1MB of MBR disk or 1MB reserved partition of GPT disk) to track the information about the dynamic volume on one or more dynamic disks and every dynamic disk keeps a copy of the database.
-But the basic disk use a partition table to keep track of information.
+- Greater flexibility for volume management: The dynamic disk uses a database (in the last 1MB of MBR disk or 1MB reserved partition of GPT disk) to track the information about the dynamic volume on one or more dynamic disks and every dynamic disk keeps a copy of the database.
+But the basic disk uses a partition table to keep track of information.
 Thus, you can get your data back if you are currently using dynamic disk.